Vendor Risk Management (VRM): How to Implement a VRM Program that Prevents Third-Party Breaches

 Vendor risk management is a process companies use to identify, manage, and monitor ongoing risks associated with a vendor.

-Organizations often work hand-in-hand with outside vendors to cut down on costs or better serve customers.
-And because sharing access to sensitive information with vendors often can’t be avoided, organizations need to do so in a way that maintains their own security.
+Because many organizations work hand-in-hand with outside vendors to cut down on costs or better serve customers, sharing access to sensitive information with third parties often can’t be avoided.
+So organizations need to do so in a way that maintains their own security.

 Cybersecurity risks include ransomware attacks, malware, phishing, denial-of-service attacks, and even insider threats, to name a few.
 A recent example is the March 2021 ransomware attack on CNA Financial Corp.
 The company ended up paying $40 million to regain control of its network.

-Operational risk: Operational risk could involve the business interruption of a third-party vendor that disrupts your own organization’s operation or flawed process, procedures or policies.
-An example could include your third-party vendor experiencing a ransomware attack or a natural disaster impacting operations indefinitely.
+Operational risk could involve the business interruption of a third-party vendor that disrupts your own organization’s operation or flawed process, procedures or policies.
+An example could include your third-party vendor experiencing a ransomware attack or a natural disaster impacting the supply chain.

 Key performance indicators (KPIs) and key risk indicators (KRIs) can be helpful tools to measure and monitor a third-party vendor’s performance over time to ensure changes to their business objectives or strategy aren't impacting your own company goals.